isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-07-31-post-Snake Plant.md

 <section>
   <h4>Environmental needs:</h4>
   <p>This plant thrives in <a href="/page-index/horticulture-techniques/gauging-light/">at least 2 hours of direct sunlight or with a minimum of 4 hours of indirect sunlight</a>.
-It does not require a lot of watering.
-Snake plants do well in a wide variety of soils ranging from <a href="/page-index/horticulture-techniques/soil/">moist, well-drained soil to sandy soil</a> at least 10cm deep, making them suitable for <a href="/page-index/horticulture-techniques/planting-in-containers/">container gardening</a>.</p>
+Snake plants do well in  <a href="/page-index/horticulture-techniques/soil/">loamy or sandy soil</a> at least 10cm deep, making them suitable for <a href="/page-index/horticulture-techniques/planting-in-containers/">container gardening</a>.</p>
 	<br>
 </section>

 <section>
   <h4>Growing:</h4>
-	<p>It is easy to grow and is low maintenance.
-Due to its ability to withstand drought, it is better to underwater the plant to prevent potential <a href="/page-index/plant-problems/root-rot/">root rot</a>.
+	<p>Due to its ability to withstand drought, it is better to underwater the plant to prevent potential <a href="/page-index/plant-problems/root-rot/">root rot</a>.
 As it is slow growing, it does not require frequent fertilising.
-A <a href="/page-index/horticulture-techniques/fertilising/">balanced liquid fertiliser once a month or slow releasing fertiliser</a> is sufficient.
-As with all potted plants, regular repotting once a year will prevent it from becoming root bound.</p>
+A <a href="/page-index/horticulture-techniques/fertilising/">balanced liquid fertiliser</a> once every two months is sufficient.</p>
+<p>As with all potted plants, regular repotting once a year will prevent it from becoming <a href="/page-index/plant-problems/root-bound/">root bound</a>.</p>
 	<br>
 </section>

 <section>
   <h4>Propagation:</h4>
-	<p>Snake plant can be propagated by <a href="/page-index/horticulture-techniques/propagating-by-cuttings/">stem cuttings</a> or <a href="/page-index/horticulture-techniques/propagating-by-division/">division</a>.</p>
+	<p>Snake plants can be propagated by <a href="/page-index/horticulture-techniques/propagating-by-cuttings/">stem cuttings</a> or <a href="/page-index/horticulture-techniques/propagating-by-division/">division</a>.</p>
 	<br>
 </section>

 <section>
   <h4>Common problems &amp; solutions:</h4>
 	<p>This plant is relatively resistant to pests and disease if kept healthy.</p>
-	<p><a href="/page-index/pests/aphids/">Aphids</a>, <a href="/page-index/pests/mealy-bugs/">mealy bugs</a>, and <a href="/page-index/pests/spider-mites/">spider mites</a> often infest the plant if it is sickly or overgrown.
-Prune off the infested parts, or apply horticultural oils like neem oil and white summer oil to suffocate the remaining pests. <a href="/page-index/horticulture-techniques/pruning/">Regularly prune</a> the plant to allow light and air to reach throughout the plant, and check the plant for underlying problems like <a href="/page-index/plant-problems/root-rot/">root rot</a>, lack of sunlight, and <a href="/page-index/horticulture-techniques/nutrient-deficiencies/">nutrient deficiencies</a>.</p>
+<p><a href="/page-index/pests/aphids/">Aphids</a>, <a href="/page-index/pests/mealy-bugs/">Mealy Bugs</a>,  and <a href="/page-index/pests/spider-mites/">spider mites</a> often infest the plant if it has <a href="/learn-more-about-gardening/plant-problems/">underlying problems</a> like waterlogging. <a href="/horticulture-techniques/pest-control/">Mechanical pest control</a> methods like <a href="/page-index/horticulture-techniques/pruning/">pruning</a> the infested parts are the best methods for managing these pests in the short term, but resolving the underlying problem will prevent them in the long term.</p>
 	<br>
 </section>